-We don’t know exactly how quickly all antigen tests are being carried out because, so far, testing times have only been published for pillar 2 tests, and not pillar 1 tests in NHS hospitals and public labs.
+We don’t know exactly how quickly all antigen tests were being carried out when the Prime Minister made this claim.
+Data on testing times in early June has only been published for pillar 2 tests, and not pillar 1 tests in NHS hospitals and public labs.

 Pillar 1 tests are a significant proportion of all antigen tests processed in the UK (almost half in the latest data), so they can’t be discounted from the calculation.